bioinfo-tsukuba/SAGAS/README.md

     </details>

-6. Make a config file (you can use the interactive config maker).//フォーマットを作ってあげるといいかも
+6. Make a config file (you can use the interactive config maker).